-- Students should be early PhD students, i.e, should not have been into more than 1 year of their PhD.
-Applicants for the 2020 Fellowship must have started their program on or after 1-Jan-2020.
+- Students should be early stage PhD students, i.e., should not have been into more than 1 year of their PhD.
+Applicants for the 2023 Fellowship must have started their program on or after 1-Jan-2023.

 - Students must remain enrolled in the PhD program for the duration of the Fellowship or forfeit the award.

 - Applicants must be pursuing a PhD in Computer Science or related areas.

 - Google employees and family members of Google employees are not eligible

 - Students who are already receiving another corporate fellowship are not eligible.